Johanlai/portfolioTheory/README.md

 - Visualise the differences between the portfolios generated
 - Used the output parameters to build an application to automate the process

+# Summary

+results show that using as much data as possible is the most effective.

 Portfolio optimisation
 There are 21 years in the dataset and an average of 237 days per year.